-Interdisciplinary in approach, Lucas primarily uses video, photography and sound to explore the intangible, immaterial experience of being, against institutional constructs such as capitalism.
+Interdisciplinary in approach, Lucas primarily uses video, photography and sound to explore the intangible, immaterial experience of being, against social, political, and cultural constructs.
 Notions of absence, failure and control are poetically encapsulated through visual and auditory artworks.
 Elements from the urban environment are collated, references to the fragile body are digitally archived, and futile actions are carried out on repeat.
 All of these constituent parts examine markers of time that contribute to our perception of what it is to be human.

 The subject of materiality in the 21st century is a reoccurring theme in Lucas’ work.
 Remedy (2012) is a photographic series that alludes to the current economic crisis in Greece, whilst offering a solution against failing capitalist structures.
 Similarly, 12 Months of Neon Love (2011) comprises a billboard constructed for the sole purpose of advertising ‘love’ to passing train commuters; something so intangible that it cannot be bought or sold by its consumers.
 Whilst the empty monolithic billboards in Greece present the stark reality of austerity, the ironic ‘remedy’ signage suggests that beyond capitalism is a solution.
 Comparably, the neon lyrics that were defiantly installed by two artists on a roof top bring a message of hope and endurance to an unsuspecting audience.